sirnino/docker-installer/README.md

+## ⚠ Deprecation notice: this repository has been archived and is no longer mantained.

 # Docker Installer

-A shell script that helps in installing the docker daemon with several additive configuration
+A shell script that helps in installing the docker daemon with several additional configurations

 ## Getting Started